Tens of thousands rally in Tel Aviv amid delay in release of captives

 “With Hanukkah coming, we’ll light many candles during this dark time.
 Our hearts are broken until we see all of them home.”

-Many people were wearing “Bring Them Home” campaign T-shirts, and holding placards with the names and pictures of the captives.
+Many people at the rally were wearing “Bring Them Home” campaign T-shirts, and holding placards with the names and pictures of the captives.

+Alon Hadar, whose grandmother Yaffa was released by Hamas on Friday, told Israeli newspaper Haaretz that “she gives us the hope that all will return, but we know we have to fight for the release of all”.

+“My grandmother wanted to come here tonight, but we thought, ‘too soon’ – but I’m sure she’s watching now and is proud of all of us,” Hadar said.

 Israelis have taken to the streets every weekend in their thousands in the last few weeks to put pressure on Prime Minister Benjamin Netanyahu, saying the government was ignoring their pleas to prioritise bringing their loved ones home.